 TFI Local Link bus services connect communities throughout rural Ireland as part of the TFI Public Transport Network.
 They form a network of affordable bus services for everyone who wants to travel to or from local towns and villages.
-We have two different types of Local Link service: Regular Rural Bus Services and Door-to-Door Bus Services.
+TFI Local Link operate two different types of services: Regular Rural Bus Services and Door-to-Door Bus Services.

 Passengers can pay with their TFI Leap Card or TFI Go App on eligible TFI Local Link services.